Student Rights Service (formerly PLINFO)

 The board’s role is to design the future for the school | kura.

-Board of trustees members are elected to represent the school or kura community.
+Board members are elected to represent the school or kura community.

 Community consultation is a critical part of the process for developing and monitoring the board’s strategic plan.